dojo/docs/dijit/layout/BorderContainer.rst

             });
         });

-  The markup has to look as follows
+  The markup has to look as follows:

   .. html ::